Last updated on April 1st, 2019

 7 – Bring all the documents to the visa application centre, go through finger scanning procedure & photo taking

-In case, you have some friends who could invite you officially, you can save a significant amount of money, but keep in mind that it’s a lot of paperwork for your friends (Russia is unfortunately very bureaucratic).
+In case, you have some friends who could invite you officially, you can save a bit of money, but keep in mind that it’s a lot of paperwork for your friends.
 In this case, you don’t need a voucher from an agency or a hotel reservation.
 And you also have a chance to get a visa for 3 months instead of just one month.

 More posts about traveling to Russia: